AviatrixSystems/Docs/HowTos/Anonymous_Browsing.rst

 a.4.
 Click “OK”.
 It will take a few minutes for the gateway to deploy.
 Do not proceed until the gateway is deployed.

 a.5.
-Create Aviatrix VPN GW #1 in VPC #1
+Create Aviatrix VPN Gateway in Subnet2 of VPC #1 (note that VPN Gateway is in a different subnet of Peering Gateway)

 a.6.
 Click on Gateway -> "New Gateway"